The biggest opportunity to help animals is ending the suffering of wildlife

 Anyone who welled up during these scenes is in good company.
 The reaction to them was so widespread that Netflix issued a warning with time-stamped intervals that “animal lovers may want to skip.”
 Attenborough himself says he has been “deeply moved […] and worried” at the animal suffering captured in his documentaries.

 As a society, we have quite romantic ideals about the experience of animals in the wild.
 We imagine otters holding hands, birds snuggling in nests, and deer frolicking through grassy fields.
-One Planet is helping to add the darker realities to this rose-tinted view of nature.
+Our Planet is helping to add the darker realities to this rose-tinted view of nature.

 For most of the trillions of wild animals on the planet, suffering is inevitable.
 They fight daily battles for scarce resources, experience disease, injury, starvation, and natural disasters, and risk long and painful deaths from predators.
 A lot of them give birth to up to hundreds of offspring at one time, most of whom die before reaching adulthood.
 Reflecting on this grim situation in his book River Out of Eden: A Darwinian View of Life, evolutionary biologist Richard Dawkins doesn’t mince words: “The total amount of suffering per year in the natural world is beyond all decent contemplation.
 During the minute that it takes me to compose this sentence, thousands of animals are being eaten alive, many others are running for their lives, whimpering with fear, others are slowly being devoured from within by rasping parasites, thousands of all kinds are dying of starvation, thirst, and disease.”
 On top of this, much of the suffering of wild animals can be attributed to humans, through climate change and habitat destruction.